vtasca/fed-statement-scraping/README.md

 ### Data description
 - `Date` - Date of the FOMC meeting.
 - `Release Date` - Release date of the statement/minutes.
 Note that minutes are usually released with a ~3 week lag from the meeting date.
-- `Type` - Communication type, either a statement or minutes.
+- `Type` - Communication type, one of:
+  - `Statement` - FOMC meeting statement
+  - `Minute` - Detailed minutes of the meeting
+  - `Scheduled Meeting` - Future scheduled meeting date
-- `Text` - The text content of each communication release.
+- `Text` - The text content of each communication release (empty for scheduled meetings).

+### Meeting Types
+The dataset includes three types of entries:
+1. **Statements** - Released on the day of the meeting, containing the FOMC's decisions and economic outlook
+2. **Minutes** - Detailed record of the meeting discussion, released approximately three weeks after the meeting
+3. **Scheduled Meetings** - Future meeting dates announced by the Fed

+Note: When a meeting date has an associated statement or minutes, the "Scheduled Meeting" entry is automatically removed to avoid duplication.

 ### Availability
 This dataset is also available on [Kaggle](https://www.kaggle.com/datasets/vladtasca/fomc-meeting-statements-and-minutes), together with related Jupyter notebooks.